ekarahmadi/sisa_juniorproject2022/README.md

-#SISA (Sistem Informasi Sampah)
+# SISA (Sistem Informasi Sampah)
-Merupakan sistem dashboard yang dapat digunakan untuk admin sebagai cara untuk melakukan overview dari waste management yang akan kami buat.

-#Nyampah
+**SISA** is a comprehensive dashboard system designed for administrators to provide an overview of waste management processes.
+This platform is part of the larger **Nyampah** initiative, which focuses on effective and sustainable waste management solutions.

+## Nyampah Project

-Ketua Kelompok: Gavind Muhammad Pramahita
+**Project Lead:** Gavind Muhammad Pramahita
+**Team Members:**
-Anggota 1: Septian Eka Rahmadi
+- Septian Eka Rahmadi
-Anggota 2: Raden Aryo Bismo Nugroho
+- Raden Aryo Bismo Nugroho